 Coalition for Livestock Guardian Dogs is a nonprofit organization whose mission is to decrease the numbers of working and companion livestock guardian dogs in need.
 We believe we can achieve this through education, improved management and assistance programs and we envision a more compassionate community where there are no more displaced livestock guardian dogs.

 The Coalition for Livestock Guardian dogs is a unique non-profit that addresses a growing need that is currently not served.
-We seek to develop programs that assist livestock guardian dog owners in implementing proven practices that will have a direct impact on the well-being of the dogs, educate owners on responsible ownership of companion livestock guardian dogs that will prevent the numbers of livestock guardian dogs that are surrendered and inspire owners of working livestock guardian dogs to use proven management methods that will decrease or eliminate the numbers of livestock guardian dogs in need.
+We seek to develop initiatives and protections that will have a direct positive impact on the well-being of the dogs, educate owners on responsible ownership of companion livestock guardian dogs that will prevent the numbers of livestock guardian dogs that are surrendered and inspire owners of working livestock guardian dogs to use proven management methods that will decrease or eliminate the numbers of livestock guardian dogs in need.

 We are a registered 501c3 nonprofit, EIN# 84-5047718.